fbpx

 The Olympian Zeus Temple

-The majority of information regarding both the surroundings and the interior of the Temple of Olympian Zeus has reached through the books of Pausanias, who describes the temple as it was in the 2nd century with the following words:
+The majority of information regarding both the surroundings and the interior of the Temple of Olympian Zeus has reached through the books of Pausanias, who describes this Athens attraction as it was in the 2nd century with the following words:

 ‘Before the entrance, I say, stand statues of Hadrian, two of Thasian stone, two of Egyptian.
 Before the pillars stand bronze statues which the Athenians call ‘colonies.’